algo-dude/QuantConnect_public/README.md

 You can clone the backtest here: https://www.quantconnect.com/terminal/clone/-/2dd44a5c1394e0ba3de9c7f4d7dc0716/clone-of%3A-emotional-fluorescent-yellow-seahorse

 **TLDR:**
 I do not know why this is a published paper.
+Edges this good are not typically made public.
 If my logic is wrong, please raise a PR.